ajay-prabhakar/awesome-flutter-ui/README.md

 ### Note

-These examples are completely open-source any one can use these examples for their personal projects \
+These examples are completely open-source.
+Any one can use these examples for their personal projects. \
-If you like this repository please give a star :) \
+If you like this repository, please give a star! :) \
 Happy Coding ^|^